ekotysh/bbrec_engine/README.md

 I tried using both, <b>tf-idf</b> and <b>count</b> vectorizers on description to see how they perform.
 While they both transform text into numeric form useful for machine learning models, the CountVectorizer simply produces the frequency of each token with respect to the index in the vocabulary.
 However, the **TfidfVectorizer hints at the overall originality** of the word by counting how many times it appears in the document vs the number of documents that token appears in.

+I also tried experimenting with various <b>ngram combinations</b>, such as (1,1), (1,2) and (2,2), however as soon as I deviated away from 1 and went to biwords, it started losing important words and overfitting on biwords more.

 I visualized the decision tree diagrams at multiple maxdepths for both vectorizers and found that in the case of using plain CountVectorizer, the tree tends to overfit right away, as I see some leafs containing company-specific terms from description like "dropbox" for example.
 Using tfidf produced much more original results and slightly better accuracy (by ~0.05).

 **Decision Tree Tuning:**